Idaho Pest Library

 DangerousDolichovespula maculata

-Bald-faced hornets are large, black wasps with distinctive white markings on their face and abdomen tip.
-They build larg...
+Bald-faced hornets are large black wasps with bright white markings on their face and the tip of the abdomen.
+They build...

 Mud Dauber